 6. Use mess kits to store your lunch for work.

-It may seem obvious but making your lunch at home and bringing it to work not only saves you money, it also saves you from creating more waste.
-Even more so when you store your sandwich or meal in a Mess Kit over a sandwich bag or other single use item!
+It may seem obvious but making your lunch at home and bringing it to work not only saves you money, but it also saves you from creating more waste.
+Even more so when you store your sandwich or meal in a Mess Kit over a sandwich bag or other single-use item!